Punktum-dk/epp-service-specification/README.md

 # Resources

-A list of resources for DK Hostmaster EPP support is found below.
+A list of resources for DK Hostmaster EPP support is located below.

 ## XML Schemas